sameeruddin00/sameeruddin00/README.md

 Graduate Student 🎓 in Data Science at Tuskegee University diving in to the world of data analytics and machine learning.
 🔍 Passionate about unlocking insights through data and driving innovation

-## 🔭 I’m currently working on:
-- Research in building data models and predictive analytics.
-- Projects in data visualization, statistical analysis.
-- Crafting tools to turn complex data into actionable insights.

 ## 📫 Let’s connect!
 Reach me at: